 Using the magnesium stick saves your limited supply of matches and will certainly not be used up even during a prolonged survival episode.
 If you have the time, use the magnesium stick.
 It's good to practice with whenever you can so during a real-world emergency, you'll be an expert in its use and get a fire going much quicker.
 In a survival situation, fire is your main source of warmth, light, and comfort.

 How to use a magnesium fire starter

-Use a knife to scrape along the magnesium side of the fire starter.
+Use the included scraper/striker, knife, or a file to scrape along the magnesium side of the fire starter.
 You want to scrape enough to have a small pile about the size of a quarter.
 Be careful so you keep the shavings in one spot.

 In high winds, a depression may be necessary.
-That means dig a small hole so that hte wind blows over top of the shavings and doesn't blow them away.
+That means to dig a small hole so that the wind blows over the top of the shavings and doesn't blow them away.
 Once you have a small pile of magnesium shavings, ...To continue reading, click...
 How to Use a Magnesium Fire Starter.